Back to articles

 How to break in new tires

-It takes time for your tires to reach optimal performance while still new.
-However, there are some things to keep in mind when breaking in new tires:
+It takes time for new tires to reach their maximum performance.
+Here are some expert tips to follow while breaking in new tires:

 • Avoid sudden braking and acceleration.
-New tires do not yet provide optimal traction and do not perform as well when accelerating or breaking forcefully.
-We recommend keeping a good distance from the vehicle in front of you while your new tires adjust.
+New tires do not yet offer optimal traction.
+During the break-in period, avoid rapid acceleration or harsh braking and maintain a safe distance from the vehicle in front of you while your new tires adjust.

 • Pay attention to your driving speed.
-Whether driving with old or new tires, be mindful of your driving speed.
-However, pay extra attention to how fast you drive when breaking in new tires.
+While safe driving is key at all times, be especially mindful of your speed while breaking in new tires.

 How tread depth influences tire safety